-(a) For the ground leases above, 13,680 square feet have lease expirations during the third quarter of 2022, with one or more five year extension options which have not been exercised as of December 31, 2021.
-The Hassalo on Eighth property is comprised of three multifamily buildings, each with a ground floor retail component: Velomor, Aster Tower and Elwood.
+- (a) 2,912 square feet of the ground leases at Carmel Mountain Plaza expire during the third quarter of 2023, with no extension options as of December 31, 2022 - (5) The Hassalo on Eighth property is comprised of three multifamily buildings, each with a ground floor retail component: Velomor, Aster Tower and Elwood

-(6) (7) The Santa Fe Park RV Resort is subject to seasonal variation, with higher rates of occupancy occurring during the summer months.
-The number of units at the Santa Fe Park RV Resort includes 122 RV spaces and four apartments.
-Including swing-space currently leased by an existing tenant on a rolling 30-day basis, First & Main is 99.4% leased
+(6) The Santa Fe Park RV Resort is subject to seasonal variation, with higher rates of occupancy occurring during the summer months.
+The number of units at the Santa Fe Park RV Resort includes 120 RV spaces and four apartments.